 In 1909, Petipa’s revival of Paquita was first presented to the west in an abridged staging by a troupe of dancers from the Imperial Ballet led by Anna Pavlova, Nikolai Legat and Alexander Shiryaev on a tour of the Baltic States, Scandinavia, the Austro-Hungarian Empire and Germany.
-Throughout the 20th century, the only piece of Paquita that was performed was the Grand Pas Classique, staged in various revivals by various choreographers.
+Throughout the 20th century, however, the only piece of Paquita that was performed across the world was the Grand Pas Classique, staged in various revivals by various choreographers.
 Some of the most well-known modern stagings of the Grand Pas Classique are Pyotr Gusev’s 1978 revival for the Kirov/Mariinsky Ballet, Natalia Makarova’s 1983 staging for American Ballet Theatre and Yuri Burlaka’s 2008 staging for the Bolshoi Ballet.
 In 2001, Pierre Lacotte staged his own version of the full-length ballet of Paquita for the Paris Opera Ballet.
 Before then, the full-length ballet had not been performed since the 1920s.

 In 2014, Russian choreographer and historian, Alexei Ratmansky and dance historian, Doug Fullington utilised these notations to mount a reconstruction of Petipa’s final revival of Paquita for the Bayerisches Staatsballet (Bavarian State Ballet).
 The reconstruction had its world première at the National Theatre in Munich on the 13th December 2014.